 It’s Orlando.
 An international entertainment destination in Central Florida that includes the University of Central Florida, the nation’s second-largest school.
 We are conveniently located less than 10 miles south of the Orlando International Airport and just minutes away from the most popular theme parks in the world.

-The medical school held Match Day outdoors on the Tavistock Green, which was decorated black and gold with a “Message in a bottle” theme.
-Students received their residency match results in glass bottles filled with black and gold sand.
-With Family, friends, children and even dogs surrounding them, students opened their bottles and screamed, whooped, cheered and cried as they found out where they matched for residency.
+The medical school held Match Day outdoors on the Tavistock Green, which was decorated black and gold with a “Wizarding World” theme consisting of owl cages filled with floating keys, magical wands and a sorting hat.
+With Family, friends, children and even dogs surrounding them, students opened their insignia wax sealed letters and screamed, whooped, cheered and cried as they found out where they matched for residency.